facephi/sdk-mobile-documentation/android_versioned_docs/version-2.0.0/Voice_Component.md

 ## 1. Introduction

-The Component discussed in the current document is called VideoID Component.
-It is responsible for the recording of a user identifying himself, showing his face and his identity document.
+The _component_ discussed in the current document is called **Voice Component**.
+It is in charge of capturing the user's voice and the subsequent extraction of the corresponding templates.
+Its main functionalities are the following:

+- Input of a certain number of sentences to subsequently read each one in one step.

+- Internal microphone management.

+- Management of permissions.

+- Analysis of silences.

+- Progress analysis.

+- Assistant in the capture processes.

+- Generation of templates with voice characteristics and scores.

 ---